 Measurement and ROI will become more accurate

 For Forbes contributor Amahl Williams, Vice President at Boston-based Pluris Marketing, ‘blockchain will really hold ad delivery’s feet to the fire because there can be no fuzzy logic when it comes to confirming that a targeted person saw the designated ad for the defined duration.’
-He argues that by using blockchain technologies, engagement and ad performance could be verified, allowing marketers to ensure optimal frequency of viewing and avoid overserving individuals with their advertising.
+He argues that by using blockchain technologies, engagement and ad performance could be verified.
+This would allow marketers to ensure optimal frequency of viewing and avoid overserving individuals with their advertising.

-All this means that, while at present digital advertising is effectively controlled by giants such as Facebook, Google and Amazon, blockchain could produce processes and marketing strategies that challenge this dominance and put control in the hands of brands, clients and agencies.
+At the moment, digital advertising is effectively controlled by giants such as Facebook, Google and Amazon.
+But blockchain could produce processes and marketing strategies that challenge this dominance.
+It can put control in the hands of brands, clients and agencies.

-Sam Goldberg, co-founder of blockchain marketing analytics agency KR8OS, told The Drum that ‘with an accurate record of data, it is foreseeable that a day will come when all marketing resembles a fine-tuned machine rather than throwing a lot at the wall and seeing what sticks.’
+Sam Goldberg is the co-founder of blockchain marketing analytics agency KR8OS.
+Sam told The Drum that ‘with an accurate record of data, it is foreseeable that a day will come when all marketing resembles a fine-tuned machine rather than throwing a lot at the wall and seeing what sticks.’

-For anyone still clinging on to the notion that blockchain will not have an impact on marketing, it is becoming increasingly clear that this is not the case.
-Like all new technologies, the potential for disruption to the industry is huge, the full repercussions of which are not likely to be known for several years.
-Taking these changes into consideration now will help you to future-proof your strategy and spot new opportunities for development going forwards.
+Is anyone still clinging on to the notion that blockchain will not have an impact on marketing?
+It is becoming increasingly clear that this is not the case!
+Like all new technologies, the potential for disruption to the industry is huge.
+The full repercussions of which are not likely to be known for several years.
+Taking these changes into consideration now will help you to future-proof your strategy.
+Prepare your team to spot new opportunities for development going forwards.